Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Conclusion and Future Work

 We are the first to extensively investigate training-time approaches to enhance transferability.
 We discover a strong connection between the posterior predictive distribution and both intra- and inter-architecture transferability.
-Our Bayesian deep learning surrogate is efficient and effective to craft adversarial examples transferable to deterministic neural networks.
-Our approach further improves existing adversarial attacks and test-time transferability techniques, as one can use it on top of them to perform Bayesian model averaging efficiently and with minor modifications.
+Our Bayesian surrogate is efficient and effective to craft adversarial examples transferable to deterministic DNNs.
+Our approach further improves existing adversarial attacks and test-time transferability techniques, as one can use it on top of them to perform approximate Bayesian model averaging efficiently and with minimal modifications.
 We show that our simple training-time approach improves transferability more than previous test-time techniques.
 We, therefore, cast an important yet overlooked direction to explain transferability and pave the way for new hybrid attacks.
 Overall, we provide new evidence that the Bayesian framework is a promising direction for research on adversarial examples.

+Our studied threat model relates mostly to uncertainty in parameter estimation.
+A promising venue is to explore how other settings change the types of uncertainty.
+The ignorance of the training dataset would increase the aleatoric uncertainty.
+Adding a defence such as random input transformation \citep{Xie2018MitigatingRandomization} would increase the epistemic uncertainty if its presence is unknown, and the aleatoric uncertainty through its randomness.

+Another interesting direction for future work is the transferability to adversarially trained targets.
+If weight distributions of regular and adversarial training are orthogonal, the latter might be an effective countermeasure to our method.